 #2.1.
 Download, unpack and upload

-If you haven’t done so already, start by downloading the latest Cotonti release from our website.
+If you haven’t done so already, start by downloading the latest Cotonti release from our website or github.
 Unpack the file using a tool like 7-zip or Winrar to your local harddrive.
 Alternatively you can use wget, curl or git to download the files to your harddrive (see below).

 Now open up your FTP client (such as Filezilla for Windows or Cyberduck for Mac) and upload the files to your webserver (if you’re not working directly on the server).
 Make sure the files go into the public web root directory, which is usually named ‘public_html’, ‘htdocs’, ‘public_www’ or something similar.
 Note that you probably want to upload the contents of the Cotonti directory, not the directory itself.